uclalawcovid19behindbars/custodial_mortality_project/README.md

 ## Time and Timing of Data Collection

 Data collection for this project began in June 2020 and is ongoing.
 For most states, our project has obtained records covering at least 2015-2020.
+For some states (OH and VT) we have partial data for 2020 due to the timing of when we requested data and when data as provided.

 ## Data Validation and Quality Assurance

+To validate data collected in this database, we compared annual aggregates in agency records here with annual aggregates for deaths reported for agencies in BJS MCI Reports.
+If an agency had a difference of 5 or more deaths, our project reached out to the agency asking why the records we gathered had different total annual counts from federal reports.

+Responses from these agencies are recorded below:

+TABLE NEEDS TO BE MADE

 ## Types of Manipulation Conducted on Raw Data During Standardization and Analysis

+Agency records on deaths in custody were processed from

 ## Data Confidentiality, Access, and Use Conditions

+## OLD TEXT BELOW
 Alongside our [core data](https://github.com/uclalawcovid19behindbars/data), our project gathers and processes data on deaths and demographics in U.S. prisons